-For announcements concerning activities of the courts which do not need a reply by the other courts (pending decision, recent decision, appointments) can be posted on the Newsgroup.
-Changes in the composition of the Court notified to the Secretariat can also be found in the "Courts" section of the Commissions' restricted site for liaison officers ("http://venice.coe.int/ju").
+Announcements concerning activities of the courts which do not need a reply by the other courts (pending decision, recent decision, appointments) can be posted on the Newsgroup links.
+Information on the composition of the courts notified to the Secretariat can also be found in the "Constitutional Courts" section of the Commissions' restricted site for liaison officers ("www.venice.coe.int/ju").